SONGKohakunushi/redux/notes_Final version.md

-## this is final version,and avoid redundant and repeat content, if u want to check details of knowledge, u can look other part of files including every steps and knowledge
+## this is note for final version, avoid redundant and repeat content, if u want to check details of knowledge, u can look other part of files including every steps and knowledge

 # create count component
 ```js